 The game's interface is reduced to a single cursor for navigation and interaction.
 Rather than collecting items and using them to solve puzzles, the player must gather subtly placed clues and manipulate complex mechanical devices in order to advance in the game.
 The world of Myst is mostly uninhabited, and the game has very few live-action scenes with characters and dialogue.

-There are no CD-i screenshots for this game.
+There are no CD-i user screenshots for this game.

-There are 132 other screenshots on file for other versions of this game.
+There are 206 other screenshots from other versions of this game or official promotional screenshots.

 Part of the Following Groups